Tus1688/kali-docker-vnc/README.md

 # Features:
 The only persistent is `/home/kali`.
-Let's say you got pwned by malicious script, that successfully escalate to root and manage to create super sneaky persistent in `/root`, modifying `/etc/hosts`, install something in `/usr/bin`. **It won't be happen here**, as everything except `/home/kali` will be **disposed** following shutdown.
+Let's say you got pwned by malicious script, that successfully escalates to root and manages to create super sneaky persistence in `/root`, modifying `/etc/hosts`, installing something in `/usr/bin`.
+Luckily, **It won't be happen here**, as everything except `/home/kali` will be **disposed** following shutdown.
 However, it's **still possible to add malicious hooks in `/home/kali`** for example `.zshrc` or `.profile`, which will be run everytime you open zsh, and surely many others places.